 As mentioned, paperwork was yesterdays way to handle Permits-to-Work in the workplace.
 This usually entailed huge size books with master pages and multicolored copies for all involved with the work.
 That system was cumbersome, time-consuming, prone to errors and at the very least, very wasteful of paper.

 There is a better solution nowadays for organizations that strive for operational excellence and openly embrace the digital world.
 The solution is digital or e-Permits.
 The whole process – from permit creation to digital sign-off - can be managed on tablets and smartphones with no paper trail in sight.

 Learn more about Safety Permits:

-The Permit-to-Work module in D365FO allows users to manage permits as if it was a paper-based form.
+The Safe Work module allows users to manage permits as if it was a paper-based form.
 Permit templates make it easy to create customizable checklists, questions, dropdowns and instructions for those filling in, approving and using Permit forms.
 This ensures that you will have a consistent way of creating permits.
 Permit forms can be modified at any time, without affecting active and completed permits!